fdekeers/mozart-container/README.md

 ## Limitations

-When binding a socket on a port, the port can be chosen automatically in the range of available ports, which is 32768 – 60999 (according to https://en.wikipedia.org/wiki/Ephemeral_port and observation), with the following instruction, where `X` is a declared but not assigned variable:
+In Oz, when binding a socket on a port, the port can be chosen automatically in the range of available ports, which is 32768 – 60999 (according to https://en.wikipedia.org/wiki/Ephemeral_port and observation), with the following instruction, where `X` is a declared but not assigned variable:
 ```oz